lrfinotti/cybr201_book/08-CRT_Bezout.md

 :::{prf:proof} Proof of the Generalized Bezout's Lemma
 :nonumber:

 The idea is to reduce the number of integers inside the GCD until we get only two and can use the Extended Euclidean Algorithm.
-The key idea is that
+The key result is that
 ```{math}
 \gcd(a_1, a_2, \ldots, a_n) = \gcd( a_{1}, a_{2}, \ldots , a_{n-2}, \gcd(a_{n-1}, a_n)),
 ```